maldworth/gphoto2pp/README.md

 ./a.out
 ```

 That's it!
-The library is certainly capable of more, which you can view at [examples](EXAMPLES.md) on our github pages.
+The library is certainly capable of more, which you can view at [examples](EXAMPLES.md).

 Installation
 ------------